AdamK-2006/Portfolio/capsule-doc-generator/README.md

 ## Features
 #### Extension
 - Button that looks identical to other buttons found on the page, seamless design.
-- Dropdown for selecting templates created by WideFM.
+- Dropdown for selecting templates.
 #### Template & Backend
 - Templates found on an internal server.
 - Meaningfully named tags for customer information inserted on each template, e.g. {name}, {address}, {post}, {mobile} etc.